-DETROIT (AP) -- General Motors' fourth-quarter net profit rose 2 percent from a year ago, but the company fell short of Wall Street expectations as it spent heavily to restructure outside the U.S.
+DETROIT (AP) -- General Motors' fourth-quarter profit rose 2 percent from a year ago, but the company fell short of Wall Street expectations.

-GM rode record North American earnings to a profit of $913 million, or 57 cents per share.
+GM rode record North American earnings to make $913 million, or 57 cents per share.
 That compares with $892 million, or 54 cents per share, a year ago.
 Revenue rose 3 percent to $40.5 billion.

-Excluding one-time items, including a $700 million charge to exit the Chevrolet brand in Europe, GM made 67 cents per share.
+Excluding $200 million in one-time items, GM made 67 cents per share.
 But analysts polled by FactSet expected 88 cents on revenue of $40.8 billion.

 GM also announced that 48,500 U.S. hourly workers will get up to $7,500 in profit-sharing checks.